simon-ament/Study/content/🚑 Software-Technik/01_software.md

 ---
 # Introduction and Outlook
 It took only a bit more of 10 years from the 2011 prediction of "software is eating the world", to the 2017 presage of "deep learning is eating software", and now this projection of 95% of user interactions mediated by some sort of AI.
-- *Caveat: the adoption is much lower where safety/mission critical systems are involved...*
+- *Caveat: the adoption is much lower where safety / mission critical systems are involved...*
 - **Products (*e.g. washing machine*):** mechanical without motor $\to$ with electrical motor $\to$ with electrical control $\to$ with more sensors and smart software control $\to$ **intelligent**
 - **Services (*e.g. finance*):** paper folders $\to$ automated financial transactions $\to$ online banking $\to$ online trading $\to$ **intelligent**